 They are sometimes incorrectly referred to as the Polish Dwarf rabbit.
 People likely get tricked by their small size and tiny, upright ears.
 Interestingly the Polish rabbit breed was selectively bred for size without the ‘dwarf gene’.
 However, to develop more colors in the Polish breed, breeders introduced small dwarf rabbits and this lethal gene into certain Polish bloodlines.

 A Polish’s fur is short and soft with a slick ‘polished‘ sheen and fine hairs.
 It also flies back sharply.
 This means the fur quickly returns to its original position after you stroke it from tail to head.

 This coat is easy to maintain in comparison to other breeds (think Angora rabbits!) and only requires you to groom your bunny once every two weeks.
 Leave the rest of the grooming to your cuddly friend!

-ARBA recognises the American Polish breed in six colour variations:
+ARBA recognizes the Polish American breed in six color variations:

 - Red-eyed White